Hoyasumii/avengers-endgame/README.md

 THOR: Yes, you.
 Of course.
 Of course.
 Of course.

-[Scene cuts to Bruce, Steve, Sam and Bucky
+[Scene cuts to Bruce, Steve, Sam and Bucky a